Federated Deep Reinforcement Learning for Open RAN Slicing in 6G Networks: FDRL-Based Cooperative RAN Slicing Between MVNOs

 \subsection{System Model}

-We consider a RIC-enabled RAN architecture with a single base station (BS) owned by an InP.
-The BS is operating on a total bandwidth $B$.
-The InP is responsible to serve a set of MVNOs $\mathcal{M}=\{m_i\}, i\in \{1, 2, \dots, \mathrm{M}\}$ by renting to each of them a fraction of the total bandwidth $B$ based on an SLA.
-Each MVNO $m_i$ has a set of users denoted by $\mathcal{U}_i\}$.
-We consider two types of users, namely, eMBB users, and URLLC users.
-For a user $j$, let $z_j^e=\{0,1\}$ and $z_j^u=\{0,1\}$ denote the binary variables representing whether $j$ is eMBB ($z_j^e=1$) user or URLLC ($z_j^u=1$) user, respectively.
+We consider a RIC-enabled RAN architecture with a single base station, \ie gNodeB, owned by an MNO.
+The BS is operating on a total bandwidth B. The MNO is responsible to serve a set of MVNOs by renting to each of them a fraction of the total bandwidth.
+Each MVNO has a set of users that upload their packets to the network.
+We consider two types of users, namely enhanced mobile broadband (eMBB) and ultra-reliable low-latency communication (URLLC).

-In this work, we consider that bandwidth allocation to MVNOs has already been performed by the InP.
-We denote the fraction of the total bandwidth $B$ leased to the MVNO $m_i$ by $B_i$.
-An MVNO allocates to each of its users a fraction $f_{i,j} \in [0,1]$ from the leased bandwidth $w_i$, to satisfy its QoS requirements in terms of data rate and latency.
-Each user $u_{(i,j)}$ uses the allocated bandwidth to transmit a packet with a size $\xi_{(i,j)}$.
-We consider that the packet size depends on the type of users, so we denote the packet size of an eMBB user and a URLLC user by $\xi_{(i,j)}^e$ and $\xi_{(i,j)}^u$, respectively.
-We consider the orthogonal frequency division multiple access (OFDMA) uploading scenario to reduce interference between the users.
+We assume that bandwidth allocation to MVNOs has already been performed by the MNO.
+An MVNO allocates to each of its users a fraction of the bandwidth pre-allocated by the MNO to satisfy its QoS requirements when uploading packets.
+Indeed, the goal for each MVNO is to efficiently allocate the bandwidth to ensure a high data rate for eMBB users and a low transmission delay for URLLC users.
+In this paper, we propose a FDRL-based RAN slicing mechanism for MVNOs, which collaborate to improve the performance of allocating their communication resources to their users.